tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_create_javadoc.md

 path1: /nativelibraryapis.html
 ---

 Javadoc is the standard output for Java APIs, and it's really easy to build a Javadoc.
 The Javadoc is generated through something called a "doclet."
 Different doclets can parse the Java annotations in different ways and produce different outputs.
-But by and large, almost every Java documentation uses Javadoc.
-Javadoc is standard and familiar to Java developers.
+But by and large, almost every Java documentation uses the standard doclet.
+The Javadoc output will be familiar and welcome to Java developers.

+Javadoc is supported by Oracle.
+Developers can integrate the Javadoc output directly into their IDE, which makes the documentation convenient and easily accessible.
+In fact, Javadoc is often delivered this way rather than deployed and uploaded to a server.
+Javadoc contains reference documentation only.
+You can't add any non-reference help files into the output, nor really skin the output much.

 * TOC
 {:toc}

-## Characteristics of Javadoc

-Here are some other characteristics of Javadoc:

-* Javadoc is supported by Oracle.
-* Javadoc's output integrates directly into IDEs that developers use.
-* The Javadoc output is skinnable, but you can't add non-ref files to it.
-* The Javadoc comment style is highly similar to most other document generators.

-{% include random_ad.html %}

 ## <i class="fa fa-user-circle"></i> Generate a Javadoc

+In this activity, you'll generate a Javadoc from the [sample java project](nativelibraryapis_getting_the_source.html) you downloaded earlier.
+If you want to preview the Javadoc that you're going to build, you can [view the output here](https://idratherbewriting.com/learnapidoc/assets/files/javadoc/index.html).

 1. In Eclipse, go to **File > Export**.
 2. Expand **Java** and select **Javadoc.** Then click **Next**.